EveryMatrix/workshops/README.md

 2. Leave a comment volunteering to speak on the subject and explaining why you want to speak on it.
 3. An admin will add you to the topic title.

+Allsow we want to use this repo to keep a list of usefull resources, You can submit your own or things found on the internet, please use tag [Resource] for them You can submit presentation using [presentation] tag